 Automating & task scheduling

-Using Scalefusion Workflows, IT teams can automate recurring tasks such as device reboot, lock, unlock, dynamic policy application and compliance alerts for battery, data and storage usage.
-IT teams can also set geofences and set alerts whenever device enters or leaves the designated geo-fence.
+Using Scalefusion Workflows, IT teams can automate recurring tasks such as device reboot, lock, unlock, dynamic policy application, and compliance alerts for battery, data, and storage usage.
+IT teams can also set geofences and set alerts whenever the device enters or leaves the designated geo-fence.

 For Android devices, Scalefusion offers factory reset protection which prevents the device from being hard reset.
-To enhance the security of the device and data, IT admins can enforce passcode policies, geo-fences and cal remotely wipe-off data and lock the device to prevent data breach.
+To enhance the security of the device and data, IT admins can enforce passcode policies, geo-fences and cal remotely wipe off data and lock the device to prevent a data breaches.